 Mitigation Implemented Date Implemented Comment Consider relocation of landfill further from the airport, or enclosure of waste within a netted cell with monitoring and maintenance system. x N/A In 11.02.2012 SHG created a Bird Strike Policy Paper.
 It concluded that there were no suitable alternative sites available on island to re-locate the landfill.
 In accordance with FERA and Deacon (2012) conclusions.
 Waste segregation and separation of putrescible waste with separate treatment facility. x N/A Not developed.
 Some preliminary composting trials may separate a small proportion of putrescible wastes.
 Purpose - LEMP project.
-Establish a SHG Waste Management Strategy. ~ 2012 Regular cover material. \checkmark From 2012 Bird scaring and lethal control implemented as a supporting strategy ~ October 2012 - October 2014 Used prior to netted cell use.
+Establish a SHG Waste Management Strategy. ~ 2012 Regular cover material. $\checkmark$ From 2012 Bird scaring and lethal control implemented as a supporting strategy. ~ October 2012 - October 2014 Used prior to netted cell use.
 Ceased October 2014.
-Deposition in NETTED cells of a restricted size. ~ From Sept 2014 Restrict public access to Civic Amenity and landfill. ✓ From August 2015 Phased restoration. ✓ July 2013 Endemics Planting Implement a (landfill) working plan. ✓ August 2015 Establishment of a HPLS Bird Management Plan. ~ July 2015
+Deposition of waste in netted cells of a restricted size. ~ From Sept 2014 Restrict public access to Civic Amenity Area and landfill. ~ From August 2015 Phased restoration. ✓ July 2013 Endemics Planting.
+Establishment of a HPLS Bird Management Plan.
+4 July 2015 Quarterly monitoring and reporting of feral pigeons.
+Implement a Landfill Management Manual. ✓ August 2015 Review and update the Landfill Management Manual annually. $\checkmark$ September 2015 onwards